Jeremiah Chapter 14

 Jeremiah 14:1 “The word of the LORD that came to Jeremiah concerning the dearth.”

 “Dearth” means drought.
-We see then, they will not only have problems with invaders, but with drought, as well.
-We know the invasion came during the reign of Jehoiachin, and possibly this drought came during the reign of Jehoiachin as well.
+We see then, they will not only have problems with invaders, but also with drought.
+We know the invasion came during the reign of Jehoiachin; it is possible that this drought came around the same time as well.

 Jeremiah 14:2 “Judah mourneth, and the gates thereof languish; they are black unto the ground; and the cry of Jerusalem is gone up.”